alugha/typed-ima-sdk/README.md

 ### TypeScript with async loading

-Using promises and CommonJS modules:
+With promises and CommonJS modules:

 ```typescript
 const { loadImaSdk } = require("@alugha/ima");